 Two doses of MMR vaccine are recommended for all children (without contraindications): the first at 12 months of age and the second at 15 months of age.
 Where dose/s have been delayed or missed, catch-up vaccination is recommended.
-This applies to anyone born from 1 January 1969.

-All children and unimmunised adults are eligible for a free primary course (two doses of MMR vaccine).
+New Zealand residents are eligible for a free primary course (two doses of MMR vaccine).

-Depending on circumstances, such as during an outbreak or prior to international travel, the second dose may be given 1 month after the first dose.
-During a generalised community outbreak, an extra dose may be offered to infants 6–12 months of age, but as effectiveness cannot be guaranteed, all children still need two further doses when they are over 12 months of age.
+Depending on circumstances, such as during an outbreak or prior to international travel, a second MMR dose may be given 1 month after the first dose.
+During a generalised community outbreak, an extra dose (dose 0) may be offered to infants 6–12 months of age, but as effectiveness cannot be guaranteed, all children still need two further doses when they are over 12 months of age.
 This is because the seroconversion rate is lower when MMR is administered to an infant under 12 months of age.